 Located in the south of the country, the town of Porvoo is famed for its scenic and historic architecture.
 Take a leisurely stroll through the old town, admiring the old wooden houses, the cobbled streets and along the beautiful river, which seem not to have changed in centuries.
 This piece of “living history” also boasts an impressive selection of coffee shops, bars and shops selling local crafts, not to mention a duly famous cathedral.

-At first glance this castle lacks much of the finery of other famous castles.
-In reality the building looks more like a brick-built prison than a Disney castle; however this is a reflection of the castle’s age, which dates back to medieval times.
+At first glance, this castle lacks much of the finery of other famous castles.
+In reality, the building looks more like a brick-built prison than a Disney castle; however, this is a reflection of the castle’s age, which dates back to medieval times.

-Indeed it is this history which makes a visit to Hame Castle in Hameenlinna so worthwhile.
+Indeed it is this history that makes a visit to Hame Castle in Hameenlinna so worthwhile.
 Here one can almost feel the past, with guided tours on offer, not to mention numerous displays.
 Come here to experience the history of Finland, not to mention the stunning and peaceful location by the river.

 Lemmenjoki National Park

 Finland’s largest national park covers over 1,000 square miles of pristine wilderness.
-For nature-lovers this area is something of a mecca, with hundreds of miles of tracks and paths to explore, not to mention abundant wildlife.
+For nature-lovers, this area is something of a mecca, with hundreds of miles of tracks and paths to explore, not to mention abundant wildlife.